jrnold/qss-tidy/docs/uncertainty.md

 #> # ... with 45 more rows
 ```

-**tidyverse:** In the plot, color the point ranges by whether they include the election day outcome.
+In the plot, color the point ranges by whether they include the election day outcome.

 ```r
 ggplot(poll_pred, aes(x = actual, y = Obama,